Merkoba/Hue/README.md

 "twitch_enabled"
 >Whether twitch features are enabled.
 If disabled, twitch urls will be discarded when /tv is used.
 There are checks both in the client and server.

-"heartbeat_interval"
->This is a heartbeat used to check whether a user is still properly connected to the system.
-It is a simple check that tests if socket.nickname is undefined.
-If it is undefined it sends a signal that refreshes the page.
-This is probably not necesary since Socket.IO has it's own heartbeat feature so this interval can be a lot bigger, but previous problems lead to this implementation, so it's a safety measure.

 "antispam_banTime"
 >How much time in minutes a user is banned from the system after being detected as a spammer by the automatic spam detection system.